 However, it isn't a myth that many businesses are struggling to achieve significant value from digital transformation.
 From working with hundreds of industrial companies, PTC has developed a value lifecycle process, a five-step system to align, identify, and execute on scalable DX opportunities.

 Truth: Digital transformation undoubtedly involves technology, but they are only tools, or levers, to unlock a greater goal.
 A DX strategy should begin and end with identified business value.

 In many cases, manufacturers start with too many projects - an average of eights pilot project, according to McKinsey - and three-out-of-four fail to scale.
 As a result, momentum is lost, and funding is jeopardized.

 One other crucial point is digitization does not equal digital transformation.
 Implementing new technology is not transformative unless it’s accompanied by cultural, process, and customer-centric initiatives.
 In other words, don’t pursue technology for technology’s sake.

-Furthermore, digital transformation is very rarely, if ever, a single technology, multiple technologies need to work together to achieve business-critical objectives.
+Furthermore, digital transformation is very rarely, if ever, a single technology; multiple technologies -- or an out-of-the-box solution -- need to be leveraged to achieve business-critical objectives.

 This ones for the naysayers out there – for those leaders who don’t believe they have much to gain for going through the trouble, expense, and challenge of digital transformation.